reireynoso/typescript-practice/readme.md

 console.log(add(2, '3'));
 ```
 - To run file, `tsc filename.ts`.
 By default TS will still compile it to JS.
 When compiled to JS, TS is stripped out and we get vanilla JS.
+- Can also enter `watch` mode so it automatically watches for any changes in the file and reload. `tsc app.js -w`
 - TS Overview.
 It adds:
     - Types => we have to more explicit about how things work and avoid many unexpected errors using types.
 Can use more IDEs which have built in types of support which can pick up on these types and give better auto completion and built-in errors before compiling
     - Next gen JS features (compiled down for older Browsers) => Can write JS features in TS files and then it gets compiles down to JS code to workarounds that work in older browsers.
 Similar to Babel but built-in to TS.